 Call for Proposals

-All full-time faculty in the Humanities and the Arts at NYU are invited to submit proposals for a program of collaborative and interdisciplinary research.
+All full-time faculty on continuing contracts in the Humanities and the Arts at NYU are invited to submit proposals for a program of collaborative and interdisciplinary research.
 Partnerships with faculty in other disciplines and schools are encouraged, as are partnerships with outside experts, practitioners or groups.

 Proposals selected will receive up to $50,000.
 Budgets may include the following:

 - One course release each for up to four participating faculty members.
 Each release to cost no more than $7,500 and be paid to the faculty member’s home department when teaching replacement is secured.

 - Up to ten summer or J-term graduate student stipends of $1,500 for each graduate student who wishes to devote that time to research related to the H-Lab topic.

 - Funds for graduate students to teach the undergraduate practicum(s) offered in conjunction with the undergraduate course(s).

 - Funds to pay for research materials, software, web development, invited speakers, events, or other goods or services that facilitate the lab’s research program and dissemination of findings.